 1. How They Work

 Before buying a golf simulator, you must understand how it works.
-A series of sensors work together to sense when you pick up the club, your movements, and ball speed.
+A series of sensors work together to sense when you pick up the club, your movements, and your ball speed.
 They also take a series of pictures or use radar technology to accurately determine the distance, direction, and loft of your strokes.
-When it comes to accurate launch monitors, Flightscope Mevo+ is always an excellent choice.

 2. How Much Space Do They Take Up?